 3. Il pleut des cordes!

-Similar to the English idiom ‘it’s raining cats and dogs’, this translates to ‘it’s raining ropes’.
+Similar to the English idiom ‘it’s raining cats and dogs’, these French winter words translate to ‘it’s raining ropes’.
 It describes particularly heavy downpour, where it may feel like the raindrops are extremely heavy.
 Although it can be used at any time of the year, it is most likely to be heard during winter, due to the poorer weather.

 4. Noël au balcon, Pâques au tison